Marika-0/hxtf/README.md

 Some examples of commands to run tests are as follows:

 - `hxtf -afz hl_dceStd cpp_noOptimisation java`

 Test the `hl_dceStd`, `cpp_noOptimisation`, and `java` targets without ANSI formatting, excluding tests that the cache says are already passing, or saving the passing tests from this test run to the cache.

 - `hxtf -r python_std python_simple`

 Remove the `python_std.cache` and `python_simple.cache` files if they exist.

 - `hxtf -t 0 -m 0 cs`

 Test the `cs` target without multithreading and without aborting tests prematurely.

 - `hxtf -y "numeric.*:math.*" -n "math.algebra.*" lua_fullOp:lua_noOp neko`

 Test everything in the `numeric` and `math` packages, except for everything in the `math.algebra` package for the `lua_fullOp`, `lua_noOp`, and `neko` targets, and don't run unit tests that have been cached as passed in previous test runs on each target.

 Advanced Target Configuration
 -----------------------------

-Specific HxTF targets can be configured to override
+Specific HxTF targets can be setup to override or add to command line configuration by specifying compiler defines:

 | Flag | Define | Value |
 | :--: | :----: | :---- |
 | `-f`, `--force` | `hxtf.readCache` | `"true"` to read the cache, otherwise ignores the cache. |